petroukhin/EasyMaps/README.md

 ---

-## Installation
+## Usage

-If you only want to use EasyMaps on your Garmin device, see the installation guide:

-`INSTALL.md` *(coming soon)*
+This project is a toolchain for building custom Garmin maps from OpenStreetMap data.

+It does NOT provide ready-made maps.

+For full usage instructions, see:

+USAGE.md

-If you want to build your own Garmin maps from OpenStreetMap, continue reading this document.
+If you want to build your own Garmin maps, continue below.

 ---